Online safety guides for parents

 The document supports one of the key aims of the government’s Internet Safety Strategy of supporting children to stay safe and make a positive contribution online, as well enabling teachers to develop effective strategies for understanding and handling online risks. (taken from https://www.gov.uk/government/publications/education-for-a-connected-world)

 Miss Brown recently held a computing curriculum meeting.
 This presentation included the early years foundation stage curriculum for technology, the KS1 national curriculum computing programme of study, how computing is taught at Portway Infant School and also the importance of online safety for all.
 Please click on the link below to view the presentation.
-Some of the information was sourced from the UK safer internet center.
+Some of the information was sourced from the UK safer internet centre.

 The document below details a range of social media apps available on a range of platforms include iPhone and android.
 Please familiarise yourself with the terms and conditions of these applications as they possibly be very inappropriate for children.